jasonrdsouza/jasonrdsouza.github.io/content/post/sorting.md

 is used as a pivot on each recurrence of the algorithm.
 In such a case, quicksort effectively devolves into a selection sort.
-Barring that very rare situation, quicksort typically performs better than other `O(nlogn)` algorithms because of implementation details leading to better cache locality, and other, non-asymptotically relevant performance benefits.
+Barring that very rare situation, quicksort performs better than other `O(nlogn)` algorithms because of implementation details leading to better cache locality, and other, non-asymptotically relevant performance benefits.

 ### The Fancier Sorts

-The fancier sorts I have alluding to are
+The fancier sorts I have alluded to are
 [hybrid algorithms](http://en.wikipedia.org/wiki/Hybrid_algorithm)
 like [Timsort](http://en.wikipedia.org/wiki/Timsort)
 and [Introsort](http://en.wikipedia.org/wiki/Introsort).
 The general idea of this class of sorting algorithm is that asymptotic complexity, while important, is not the only factor determining the speed of a sorting algorithm in real world workflows.
-Different sorting algorithms are optimal in different scenarios, and we can take advantage of that knowledge by choosing the most efficient operations given the relevant characteristics of the data.
+Different algorithms are optimal in different scenarios, and we can take advantage of that knowledge by choosing the most efficient operations given relevant characteristics of the input data.
 For example, simple sorts like insertion sort perform better than more complex sorts when dealing with small datasets.
 As the data size grows, quicksort may become the best option.
 Once a certain call stack level is reached,